Run the

 Binary

-Sets the opacity of the binary layer.
+The slider sets the opacity of the binary layer.

 Hides the binary front faces so that the inside of the binary volume is more visible.

-Adjusts the thickness of the mesh line.
+Use the slider to adjusts the thickness of the mesh line.

-Sets the density of the triangular mesh.
+Sets density of the triangular mesh.

 Remeshing adjusts the grid to the most regular equilateral triangles.
 Uniform remeshing makes all triangles the same size; it adaptively adjusts the size of the triangles and thus the density of the mesh according to the local complexity of the shape.
 Adaptive remeshing has a minimum triangle size the same as uniform, so it is allowed to reduce the grid density on large simple areas, but does not densify around details.
 This is because the mesh is mainly used to achieve binary transparency, so that a dense, opaque mesh does not form around fine details.

-Adjusts the size of the binary centroid(s).
+Use the slider to adjust the size of the binary centroid(s).

 Detailed description can be found here: Displaying a Grid.